top of page

 While wetting wood between sanding has its benefits, there are several alternative techniques that can also yield a smooth finish.

-Using Finishing Oils or Conditioners: Pre-stain conditioners can help regulate how the stain absorbs into the wood and can be used alongside sanding for better results.
+• Using Finishing Oils or Conditioners: Pre-stain conditioners help regulate how the stain absorbs into the wood.
+These can be used alongside sanding for better results.

 Final Thoughts

-In summary, wetting wood between sanding can be a valuable technique for achieving a smoother finish.
+In conclusion, wetting wood between sanding offers a valuable technique for achieving a smoother finish.
 Although it adds some extra steps and requires drying time, the benefits—such as a superior surface and better stain absorption—can justify the effort.

 Ultimately, whether you choose to adopt this method depends on your specific projects and the types of wood you work with.
 Trying various techniques can help you discover the best method for your woodworking goals.